arumugarajm/Optical-Fluence-Removal-from-PAT-image/README.md

 im2mesh function link is here [im2mesh](https://in.mathworks.com/matlabcentral/fileexchange/71772-im2mesh-2d-image-to-triangular-meshes).
 NIRFAST toolbox link is here [NIRAST](https://milab.host.dartmouth.edu/nirfast/).
 K-Wave toolbox link is here [K-Wave](http://www.k-wave.org/).
+For binarization operation we need binarization matlab files.
+For more details refer our presentation [link for ppt](https://docs.google.com/presentation/d/11RDKK24GpVCmXNCmAEXCF1me9gWeFw93/edit#slide=id.p1).
+For any questions mail me: arumugaraj.m@gmail.com
 ## Dataset preparation
-To generate dataset, the following operations performed on fundus images.
+To generate dataset, the following operations were performed on fundus images.
 Resized,Binarized and Optical absorption coefficient value is assigned
 ## Optical forward problem
 This process done with the help of NIRFAST toolbox.
 Already we knew mua value, now we have to give remaining properties to NIRFAST toolbox and the generate the Optical energy distribution
 ## Acoustic forward problem